-1 Executive summary for each WRC agenda item
+A2.1 Executive summary for each WRC agenda item

-In accordance with § 2.6 of Annex 1 to this Resolution, an executive summary for each WRC agenda item has to be included in the final draft CPM texts.
+A2.1.1 In accordance with § A1.2.7 of Annex 1 to this Resolution, an executive summary for each WRC agenda item has to be included in the final draft CPM text.
 If a Chapter Rapporteur has been appointed, that person may assist in the preparation of the executive summary.

-In particular, for each WRC agenda item, the executive summary should describe briefly the purpose of the agenda item, summarize the results of the studies carried out and, most importantly, provide a brief description of the method(s) identified that may satisfy the agenda item.
+A2.1.2 In particular, for each WRC agenda item, the executive summary should describe briefly the purpose of the agenda item, summarize the results of the studies carried out and, most importantly, provide a brief description of the method(s) identified that may satisfy the agenda item.
 The executive summary should be limited to no more than half a page of text.